mat-0/Mat-0/README.md

 You can see my [curriculum vitae](https://github.com/MatBenfield/MatBenfield/blob/master/curriculum-vitae.md) and my [operating manual](https://github.com/MatBenfield/MatBenfield/blob/master/operating-manual.md).
 I also love listening to podcasts so please help me find more, on the [agile software development podcasts](https://github.com/MatBenfield/agile_software_development_podcasts) repository.
 I am also compiling a repository of [engineering management](https://github.com/MatBenfield/engineering-management) too.

-[I occassionally blog here about stuff and things](https://thechels.uk).
+* [I occassionally blog here about stuff and things](https://thechels.uk).
 It also auto generates local weather, football fixtures, and latest stock prices as part of my morning routine.
 Built using github-actions, APIs, and python

-* I have been playing with python, recently, and have created some twitter bots notably [tweeting breaking news](https://github.com/TheChelsOrg/bot_tocfcws_news)
+* I have been playing with python, recently, and have created some twitter bots, most notably [tweeting breaking news](https://github.com/TheChelsOrg/bot_tocfcws_news)
 * [Cheltenham open data](https://cheltenham-open-data.github.io) is an organisation that uses open data sources relevant to my hometown.
 Projects include using and archiving official government statistics of Covid-19, Food bank data, street crimes, where to go for lunch, and more.

 ## Now